legendu-net/blog/misc/content/2021/11/profile-rust-applications-using-flamegraph/profile-rust-applications-using-flamegraph.markdown

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

 [Valgrind](http://www.legendu.net/misc/blog/profile-rust-applications-using-valgrind/)
-is an alternative to flamegraph.
+is an good alternative to flamegraph.
 It is easier to setup than flamegraph.
 However,
 flamegraph has better integration with cargo.